shopware5/SwagVariantFilter/README.md

 # SwagVariantFilter

-## Supported versions
+> Working with Shopware version 4.2.0 to 5.1.1.
-Shopware version 4.2.0 or higher
+> Higher versions may work either but were not tested.

 ## Description
 This plugin automatically reads every item variation and group of variants of a defined category.